NCAS-CMS/cfdm/docs/source/tutorial.rst

 `~Constructs.filter_by_ncdim`     NetCDF dimension name (see the :ref:`netCDF interface <NetCDF-interface>`)
 ================================  ==========================================================================

-In addition, the `~Constructs.filter` method of a `Constructs` instance allows these filters to be chained together in a single call.
+The `~Constructs.filter` method of a `Constructs` instance allows these filters to be chained together in a single call.

 Each of these methods returns a new `Constructs` instance by default that contains the selected constructs.